 We review all submissions that come in complete and by the appropriate deadline.

 VOCALISTS should submit one piece in English, and one in another language.
-(Exceptions: Indian classical vocal categories and jazz.)
+(Exceptions: Indian classical vocal categories, musical theater, and jazz.)

 COMPOSERS have no time limit, and should submit two or three scores of contrasting style with realizations.

 Is there a desired format for the musical résumé?

 Not necessarily.
 However, résumés should be concise and have a clear organizational structure.
 Commonly listed items include: current and previous instructors, notable soloist opportunities, employment related to music, awards and honors, and select repertoire lists.

 Is there a preference for live or recorded submissions?

 No. Live and recorded auditions are given the same consideration, and are often evaluated by the same faculty.
 Benefits of a live audition include meeting a faculty member in person, visiting Stanford and seeing the Braun Music Center’s instruments and performance spaces (if attending auditions at Stanford), and can be especially successful for a charismatic student who excels in live performance.
 Benefits of a recorded audition include the ability to record multiple takes of a video, and considerable convenience.

 Is the Arts Portfolio an audition to be a Music major?

 No. An Arts Portfolio is an optional supplement that allows you to show a different aspect of yourself when applying to Stanford.
 To understand degree requirements in Music and the steps for declaring a Music major or minor, please visit the Stanford Bulletin online at http://exploredegrees.stanford.edu/schoolofhumanitiesandsciences/music/.